ArcFlow

 Triangle Count#

 Counts the number of triangles in the graph.
-19.8x GPU speedup.
+GPU-accelerated on large graphs.

 CALL algo.triangleCount()